-It takes 1-2 weeks for content to go live in YouTube Art Tracks.
+It takes 1-2 weeks for content to go live in YouTube Music.

-YouTube Art Tracks is available in Australia, Korea, Mexico, New Zealand, and the United States.
+YouTube Music is available in Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Norway, Mexico, New Zealand, Russia, South Korea, Spain, Sweden, United Kingdom, and the United States.

-YouTube Art Tracks sells your music via the creation of Art Tracks.
+YouTube Music sells your music via the creation of Art Tracks.
 Art Tracks are available to either free or premium users on YouTube.

-Pay Rate (How Much YouTube Art Tracks Pays You)
+Pay Rate (How Much YouTube Music Pays You)

-When a subscriber streams your music, you get paid a proportionate share of YouTube Art Tracks' subscription revenue per month calculated on terms set out in TuneCore's blanket agreement with the store (this usually excludes streams during a subscriber's f ree trial).
+When a subscriber streams your music, you get paid a proportionate share of YouTube Music's subscription revenue per month calculated on terms set out in TuneCore's blanket agreement with the store (this usually excludes streams during a subscriber's free trial).
 Payments will fluctuate each month, depending on the amount of subscription revenue generated and how often your music was streamed.

 GOOD TO KNOW: We've built our TuneCore Music Publishing Administration to get songwriters (the person or entity that controls the copyright to the lyrics and melody of the composition) all their royalties from sales and use of their compositions around the world.
 To learn more about the additional separate royalties you earn as a Songwriter, see our Publishing Administration Help section.